← Back to BlogProduct Guides

 The app closes with a "Time limit reached" message.
 Your child can request more time, and you'll get a notification.

-What's Next: Learn how to set up bedtime rules and screen time limits in Bedtime & Screen Time Rules.
+4. Next step: Set up bedtime rules and screen time limits in Bedtime & Screen Time Rules